Foot Blister Treatment: How To Treat Blisters Properly

 Choose the right foot blister treatment dressing (there are 2 types)

 There are two types of blister dressings you can use.
-It’s important to pick the right one for your blister.
+If you really want to get rid of blisters on feet in the most effective way, it’s important to pick the right one for your blister.

 1) Island dressings